 I am not a huge leftover fan but fortunately my husband is.
 I don’t mind eating the same thing twice if I can disguise it in another form.
 Fried rice is one of those recipes that allows you to use up your leftovers but you don’t feel like you are eating leftovers!
 It works great with pork, ham or bacon too.
 Ham fried rice is one of our favorites!

 You can change it up with the type of vegetables you add in too.
 You can use what’s in your frig.
-I used carrots, onions and some frozen peas (although I pick the peas out!)
-The peas add some nice color though!!
+I used a mixture of frozen carrots and peas and added in some onion too.

-All you have to do is saute the vegetables until tend and then add in your meat.
+All you have to do is saute the vegetables until tender and then add in your meat.

 Of course you will need some rice too.
 I like my rice to be chilled so I use it right out of the refrigerator.
 If you are cooking rice specifically for this dish, not leftovers, try and let your rice chill a bit or at least come to room temperature.
 I find that it sticks much less if it isn’t warm or hot.

 After I add in the rice I just add soy sauce basically to taste!
 This is one of those non-exact recipes.
 Just add in however much you like and how much tastes good.
 Taste as you go.

 Check out more of my favorite rice recipes:

 Some of my favorite kitchens I use to make Fried Rice:

 REDMOND REAL SALT – this is my favorite, daily use salt.
 It’s unrefined, unprocessed, just the way nature made it!